Jawad12256/GradeScraper/README.md

 ### 1️⃣ Get cookies,txt LOCALLY Chrome Extension
 Download this Chrome extension: https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
 You will use this to export a cookies file to your local machine.
-If you are not using Chrome, you will need to find a way to export a cookies.txt file in a JSON format.
+If you are not using Chrome, you will need to find a way to export a cookies.txt file in a NetScape format.
 ### 2️⃣ pip packages
 Install the _requests_ and _tabulate_ packages with pip package manager as follows:
   > pip install requests tabulate